htcondor/htmap/docs/source/recipes/checkpointing-maps.rst

     def function(inputs):
         latest_checkpoint_at = datetime.datetime.now()

-        # load for checkpoint or initialize
+        # load from checkpoint or initialize

         while not_done:
             # do a unit of work